Dingo: Domestic status

 The dingo is regarded as a feral dog because it descended from domesticated ancestors.
-The dingo's relationship with indigenous Australians is one of commensalism, in which two organisms live in close association, but do not depend on each other for survival.
+The dingo's relationship with Indigenous Australians is one of commensalism, in which two organisms live in close association, but do not depend on each other for survival.
 They both hunt and sleep together.
 The dingo is, therefore, comfortable enough around humans to associate with them, but is still capable of living independently.
 Any free-ranging, unowned dog can be socialised to become an owned dog, as some dingoes do when they join human families.
-Although the dingo exists in the wild, it associates with humans, but has not been selectively bred similarly to other domesticated animals.
+Although the dingo exists in the wild, it associates with humans, but has not been selectively bred unlike other domesticated animals.
 Therefore, its status as a domestic animal is not clear.
 Whether the dingo was a wild or domesticated species was not clarified from Meyer's original description, which translated from the German language reads:

 It is not known if it is the only dog species in New South Wales, and if it can also still be found in the wild state; however, so far it appears to have lost little of its wild condition; moreover, no divergent varieties have been discovered.

-Fossil record

-The earliest known dingo fossil, found in Western Australia, dates to 3,450 years ago.
-However, genomic analysis indicates that the dingo reached Australia 8,300 years ago but the human population which brought them remains unknown.
-Dingo morphology has not changed over the past 3,500 years: this suggests that no artificial selection has been applied over this period.